voiceflow/runtime-client-js/docs/advanced-usage.md

 #### `.sendText(userInput)`

+- **DESC:**  Advances the conversation session based on the user's input and then runs the application until it requests user input, at which point, the method returns the current `context`.
 - **ARG:**
   -  `userInput` - `string` - The user's response.
 - **RETURNS:**
   - `Context` - A context representing the current application state.
-- **SIDE-EFFECT:**
-  -  Advances the conversation session based on the user's input and then runs the application until it requests user input, at which point, the method returns the current `context`.
 - **ASSUMPTIONS**
   - Callable only if `RuntimeCient` has an ongoing conversation session.
 That is, `runtimeClient.getContext().isEnding()` is `false`.
 If there is no ongoing conversation session, then this call throws an exception.